mahuntington/php-notes/API.md

 The PHP code we wrote looks at the `action` query parameter that our `.htaccess` file tells Apache to create.
 If its value equals "index", we're going to render the text "index route" to the browser.
 It does this with the `$_REQUEST` variable, which we'll look at next.

 Every time we use a PHP file to render something server-side, that file has access to several global variables that contain information about the request that was made.  `$_REQUEST` is an associative array that has info about the query parameters that were used in the request.
-To retrieve the `action` query parameter that we told Apache to create in our `.htaccess` file, we can just look at `$_REQUEST['action']`.
+To retrieve the `action` query parameter that our `.htaccess` file told Apache to create, we can just look at `$_REQUEST['action']`.

 Later on, when we have more routes, we'll have the `.htaccess` file set the `action` query parameter to different values depending on what the route is (e.g. show, delete, update, etc).
 Then in the controller files, we'll test what that value is and use that to determine what JSON to render.
-Right now we only have `index` set up in our `.htaccess` file, so our `if` statement is unnecessary, but later on in will become important.
+Right now we only have `index` set up in our `.htaccess` file, so our `if` statement is a little unnecessary, but later on in will become important.

 ## Create a model file

-Now we're going to a create a file which will end up querying the relational database and turning that information into PHP objects.
+Now we're going to a create a file which will eventually query the relational database and turn that information into PHP objects.
 We call that an Object Relational Mapper (ORM).
 First, create a `models` directory, and inside of that create `person.php`.
 Add the following code to that file, which will define the `Person` class used to create people objects:

 ```php
 class Person {